angelozerr/tern.orion/README.md

 **tern.orion** gives you the capability to use [tern.js](https://github.com/marijnh/tern) in a [Orion](http://www.eclipse.org/orion/) editor like the [CodeMirror Tern addon](http://ternjs.net/doc/demo.html)

+Note that Orion could be interested to integrate Tern.
+See [bug 432940](https://bugs.eclipse.org/bugs/show_bug.cgi?id=432940)

 # Features

 ## Completion